Ecofascism: Savitri Devi

 The French-born Greek fascist Savitri Devi (born Maximiani Julia Portas) was a prominent proponent of Esoteric Nazism and deep ecology.
 A fanatical supporter of Hitler and the Nazi Party from the 1930s onwards, she also supported animal rights activism and was a vegetarian from a young age.
-She put forward ecologist views in her works, such as the Impeachment of Man (1959), in which she declared her views on animal rights and nature.
-According to her, human beings do not stand above the animals; but in her ecologist views, humans are rather a part of the ecosystem and should respect all life, including animals and the whole of nature.
-Because of her dual devotion to both Nazism and deep ecology, she is considered an influential figure in ecofascist circles.
+In her works, she espoused ecologist views, such as the Impeachment of Man (1959), in which she espoused her views on animal rights and nature.
+In accordance with her ecologist views, human beings do not stand above the animals; instead, humans are a part of the ecosystem and as a result, they should respect all forms of life, including animals and the whole of nature.
+Because of her dual devotion to Nazism and deep ecology, she is considered an influential figure in ecofascist circles.